stockmouton/stockmouton.github.io/articles/inflation.md

 - The amount of time one wish to/must let money in the asset: from 1 millisecond to a century.
 - The amount of risk one wish/must take: from risk-free assets to lottery ones.

-To track its success, the investor can easily measure (as a gross estimate) his return on investment (ROI):
+To track its success along the game, the investor can easily measure (as a gross estimate) his return on investment (ROI) like this:

 $$ \text{ROI} = \frac{\text{Final value of the investment} - \text{Cost of the investment}}{\text{Cost of the investment}} $$

-Once one decides how much one is willing to invest, it is good to define a ROI goal:
+His goal will then to maximise it.
+But maximising is not a well defined goal in itself, every investor have to deal with constraints.
+This is why it is good to consider that maximisation through those 3 sub-goals:

-- how much you want to make?
+- How much one wants to make?
-- How long are you ready to wait?
+- How long is one ready to wait?
+- How much risk one is ready to take?

 #### Multiple kinds of investors
 Depending on those previous requirements and goals, investors exist in every kind.
-I won't go into details but you might want to look how any of those behave:
+(I won't go into details but you might want to look how any of those behave in details).
+They can be separated in 2 big kinds:

-- Funds:
+- The one actually investing in assets.
+- The one trying to provide assets in enough quantity to facilitate trades.
+(You can consider them as big reseller, they are not really trying to make money on capital gain but much more by taking a little part of every trades).

+Among those investing, we have:
 - Pension funds: invest a lot, wait a lot, lower risk to maximum.
 Needs to rebalance portfiolio regularly to minize the risk (Beware of end of quarter!)
 - Other Funds (mutual, etf, familly office, etc.): invest a lot, wait moderatly.
 Depending of their style they might be very risky or not.
 You must do your own work per fund to understands their behaviours
-- High frequency traders (market makers): Invest tiny amounts, very very fast, low risk.
-They are making money by helping the market to its job more than by betting inside of it.
 - Retail traders: you, me, everyone trading from home.
 Invest very little comparing to other actors but are present in a much bigger number.
 So much now, that it definitely starts to make a difference (thanks to how fast information propagate).

+Among those trying to facilitat trades:
+- High frequency traders and market makers: Invest tiny amounts, very very fast, low risk.
+They are making money by helping the market to its job more than by betting inside of it.

 What you want to look for with those different investors is their generic strategy and to which requirements they are bound by law/contracts.
 For example, pension funds have to keep a certain level of allocation or risks between bonds and stocks with only minor adjustment along the way.
+Indeed, if we play with our own money, we are the only one responsible for a loss, but organisation taking other people money for investing ensure to their customer that they manage their risks properly, or at least in such away that their customer are aware of it.

-One concept that investors tend to follow is "investment rotation".
+One last concept that investors tend to follow is "investment rotation".
 As the name suggest, it is when investors "rotate" some investment from one asset to some others.
-There are many reasons for that ([window dressing](https://www.investopedia.com/terms/w/windowdressing.asp), [portfolio rebalancing](https://www.investopedia.com/terms/r/rebalancing.asp), etc.) but as an example, we can look at the end of the first quarter of 2021: because bonds price were going down and stocks price were going up since the pandemic crash.
-It was expeced to see assets rotation from stocks to bonds at the end of march.
+It tends to create temporary trend in the market (along a few days to a few weeks).
+There are many reasons for that ([window dressing](https://www.investopedia.com/terms/w/windowdressing.asp), [portfolio rebalancing](https://www.investopedia.com/terms/r/rebalancing.asp), [sector rotation](https://www.investopedia.com/articles/trading/05/020305.asp), etc.) for example.

 ### Assets
 On the other side, assets try to attract investors money.
-This is a prolific area with a lot of creativity, new kind of assets are created all the time: the need to satisfy any kind of investors spurs into reality any kind of assets, secure, risky, volatile, constant, expensive, cheap, complex, etc.
+This is a prolific area with a lot of creativity, new kind of assets are created all the time: the need to satisfy any kind of investors spurs into reality any kind of assets: secure, risky, volatile, constant, expensive, cheap, complex, etc.

 The way they attract investors is by making a promise.
-Mainly, a promise of a juicy ROI or low risk.
-Some assets are backed with strong fundamentals and financial mechanics (like bonds), sometimes it's just a pure promise, no ties attached (like SPACs).
+Mainly, a promise of a juicy ROI and/or low risk.
+Some assets are backed with strong fundamentals and financial mechanics like bonds, others are just pure promises, no ties attached (like SPACs).

-Their prices in the open market are driven by multiple forces among which is supply and demand.
+Their prices in the financial markets are driven by multiple forces among which is supply and demand.
 And supply and demande needs a place to express itself.

 ## Financial markets
 Financial markets exist because on one hand, companies and states need a way to finance their work and on the other hand, people needs a way to invest their money.

 The goal of financial markets it to make that happen and they are divided into two parts to do so:

 - The primary market where securities (stocks, bonds) are issued (created): state/company trade with investors.
-- The secondary market which is a second-hand market basically where the created securities can be traded again and again: investors trade with investors
+- The secondary market (a second-hand market) where existing securities can be traded again and again: investors trade with investors

 The first one allows companies and states to raise money, the second one allows investor to change their mind at any time.

 On those markets you find 3 kind of products: stocks, bonds and financial derivatives.
-They represent a standardized and regulated way to facilitate the above 2 goals.
+They qll represent a standardized and regulated way to facilitate the above 2 goals.

 ### Stocks
 When you invest in stocks, you buy shares.
 Shares represent a piece of a company, when you buy one, it means you own a part of the company.
 The overall value of the company called the market capitalization is represented by the sum of all those shares price.